 Two-for-one promotions sound like good deals, but often one item is good and the second does not quite match up to expectations.
 It is the same with medical insurance that includes coverage for dental and vision care.
-Before workers enroll in health benefits, make sure they read through the plans.

 Make sure the insurance carrier has an excellent reputation for the quality of its plans and service.
 A carrier that specializes in dental and vision insurance knows how to process claims quickly and correctly.

 In comparison, medical carriers are experts at processing medical claims but may not have the systems to review and pay dental and vision claims promptly.
 Check the carrier’s history for premium increases.
 Also, explore how other people rate the customer service and quality of the coverage.

 Every insurance carrier has different policies on how soon members can access benefits.
 Find out if the plan requires payment of an out-of-pocket deductible before covering medical, dental or vision services?
 If so, know the amount, when it applies and whether there is a benefit maximum.

 If there is a waiting period on dental, ask whether preventive services, such as professional cleanings and checkups, are covered during this time.
 Know how soon you can use the plan for basic or major dental work, such as fillings, root canals or crowns.
 Ask for details on the percentage insurance pays toward preventive, basic and major dental procedures.

 Know whether the insurance plan has frequency limitations when dental X-rays can be taken and the number of years required for crown replacements.
 Some carriers have a five-year rule on crowns, while others have a 10-year limit.
 For vision, find out how often an eye exam is covered and how the plan pays for eyewear.